Skip to main content

 Care for children aged up to 3 years

-Pursuant to the legislation on the childcare system, a crèche is managed by its director and a kids’ club by its head (referred to in the legislation as ‘the person managing a kids’ club’).
-The legislation does not specify in detail responsibilities of the director of a crèche or the head of a kids’ club.
-In practice, their responsibilities cover all matters relating to efficient performance of the following statutory tasks of a crèche or kids’ club in accordance with the law:
+A crèche is managed by the director and a kids’ club by the head (referred to in the legislation as ‘the person managing a kids’ club’) (both are referred to as “heads” in this chapter).
+The legislation does not specify in detail their responsibilities, except that they adopt organisational regulations for their institutions and are responsible for their implementation.
+Thus, their responsibilities cover all matters relating to efficient performance of the following statutory tasks of a crèche or kids’ club in accordance with the law:

 • provide care to children in home-like conditions;